CrowdStrike/cloud-registry-connections/AWS/README.md

 - The template will automatically configure the appropriate CrowdStrike principals and policies for GovCloud environments

 ## 🌍 Region Configuration
 The `Regions` parameter allows you to specify which AWS regions should have ECR registry connections created.
 This provides flexibility to only register ECR repositories in specific regions where they are actively used, rather than all active regions in the account.
+If this parameter is left blank, all active regions will be registered.